swe-students-fall2025/1-specification-hpzg/README.md

 ## Product Vision Statement
-Our goal is to aide NYU students to have a reference on how accessible a study space is in real time based on student reports.
+**StudyScape** is an app whose goal is to aide NYU students to have a reference on how accessible a study space is in real time based on student reports.

 ## User Requirements